 I started collecting baseball cards one fateful Sunday morning in 1985.
 As a 7-year-old kid accompanying my dad to the candy store to pick up a newspaper, I always got to pick out something for myself — usually candy or a comic book.
 Alas, I already had the Spider-Man issue that was on the rack, so I noticed packs of baseball cards by the candy.
 I asked for those instead — and for a little more than a dollar, my dad bought me 2 packs of Fleer and 2 packs of Topps.
 I had a bunch of cards AND two sticks of gum — an obsession was born.

-Over the years, I’ve collected and sold collections numerous times; setting up as a “dealer” at a card show at 13 and being a weekend card show warrior to help pay for college in the mid-90s.
+Over the years, I’ve collected and sold collections numerous times; setting up as a “dealer” at a card show at 13 and being a weekend card show warrior to help pay for college in the mid-’90s.
 I’ve bought and sold nearly every type of card imaginable — baseball, basketball, football, hockey, golf, soccer, NASCAR, wrestling, boxing, mixed martial arts, non-sports, Pokemon, and more.
+I stopped collecting around 2002, when I went back to college to finish my degree.

-This site will showcase my collection, the ups and downs of collecting in-person and through the mail (TTM), the online purchases, the authentication process and (hopefully not many) unauthentic autographs received.
+This site will showcase my collection, the ups and downs of opening packs/boxes/cases, the online purchases, the grading process, reaction to hobby news, and more.
 I also hope to use this site to trade some of my doubles to interested collectors.

 So join me on this adventure and let me know what I can do to make this site more engaging for everyone that interacts with it!